 Marissa Jaret Winokur is perhaps best known for creating the iconic role of Tracy Turnblad in the Broadway musical Hairspray, for which she won a Tony Award, a Drama Desk Award, and an Outer Critics Circle Award for Outstanding Actress in a Musical.
 She was crowned winner of the inaugural season of Celebrity Big Brother, and danced her way into the hearts of America on the hit series Dancing with the Stars, making it all the way to the Final 4.

-As an actress she can currently be seen in recurring roles on several hit shows, including Emmy-nominated What We Do in the Shadows, Bupkis, So Help Me Todd, and Clone High.
+As an actress, she can currently be seen in recurring roles on several hit shows including Emmy-nominated What We Do in the Shadows, Bupkis, So Help Me Todd, and Clone High.
 On Netflix, she stars in the family musical Feel the Beat and the comedy Trouble.

 She recently returned to the Hollywood Bowl to star in Kinky Boots alongside Wayne Brady, and Beauty and the Beast with Rebel Wilson and Taye Diggs.